ssheopori/kuku/README.md

-A basic homepage for kuku in the head.
-Making use of simple HTML and Bootstrap.
+A basic Bootstrap based home page.

 This will grow into an AngularJS based application overtime.